elucideye/drishti/README.rst

 Android Studio Workarounds
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following factors can all contribute to some instability in the Android
+The following factors may contribute to some instability in the Android
-Studio managed build:
+Studio managed build.

-* Android Studio 3.2.1
-* Using custom CMake 3.7+ in Android Studio is `a preview feature <https://developer.android.com/studio/projects/add-native-code#vanilla_cmake>`__
+* Using custom CMake 3.7+ in Android Studio is `a relatively new feature <https://developer.android.com/studio/projects/add-native-code#vanilla_cmake>`__
 * Some issues are hard to track or confirm, some `issues <https://issuetracker.google.com/issues/75268076>`__ are already reported but still **not fixed**

+With support for official CMake binaries now in the Android Studio 3.2.1 release,
+the Android build stability is very likely improved compared to earlier beta versions.

-From experience, the weakest part in the build is the communication between
+From experience, the weakest part in the build has been communication between
 Gradle and CMake.
 To minimize it, the following trick can be used:

 * Open the top-level ``CMakeLists.txt`` file